3.3.2 Commenting on work

 Exchanging work not only accelerates your writing and editing development but puts you in the privileged position of having a reader pay attention to your work.
-They will have a reciprocal interest in the work and they will be better placed (than your husband, wife or aunt) to offer objective feedback.
+They will have a reciprocal interest in the work and they will be well-placed to offer objective feedback.

 - sentence-level editing, changing word order and using different words

 - the portrayal of character, and whether the reader has been able to see the character

 - structure and whether the passage works as a story with a beginning, a middle and an end.